KaterinaWalter/javadocs/docs/unit1/notes109.md

 We can make methods even more powerful and more abstract by giving them parameters for data that they need to do their job.
 A **parameter** (sometimes called a **formal parameter**) is a variable declared in the header of a method or constructor and can be used inside the body of the method.
 This allows values or arguments to be passed and used by a method.
 An **argument** (sometimes called an **actual parameter**) is a value that is passed into a method when the method is called and is saved in the parameter variable.

+#### EXAMPLE: Old MacDonald Improved
+{:.no_toc}

 Let's take another look at the Old MacDonald Song and see if we can replace more repeated code with methods with _parameters_.

-Each **verse** of the song is similar except it is about a different _animal_ and the _sound_ it makes.
+Notice that each verse of the song is similar, except it is about a different _animal_ and the _sound_ it makes.
 We can make a method called ``verse`` that takes the animal and its sound to print out any verse!
-The parameter variables ``animal`` and ``sound`` will hold different values when the method is called.
+The parameter variables ``animal`` and ``sound`` will hold different **values** when the method is called.

 Step through this new version of the Old MacDonald program in the <a href="https://pythontutor.com/render.html#code=%20%20%20%20public%20class%20OldMacDonaldSong%0A%20%20%20%20%7B%0A%20%20%20%20%20%20public%20static%20void%20intro%28%29%0A%20%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20System.out.println%28%22Old%20MacDonald%20had%20a%20farm%22%29%3B%0A%20%20%20%20%20%20%20%20chorus%28%29%3B%0A%20%20%20%20%20%20%7D%0A%0A%20%20%20%20%20%20public%20static%20void%20chorus%28%29%0A%20%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20System.out.println%28%22E-I-E-I-O%22%29%3B%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%0A%20%20%20%20%20%20public%20static%20void%20verse%28String%20animal,%20String%20sound%29%0A%20%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20System.out.println%28%22And%20on%20this%20farm,%20they%20had%20a%20%22%20%2B%20animal%29%3B%0A%20%20%20%20%20%20%20%20chorus%28%29%3B%0A%20%20%20%20%20%20%20%20System.out.println%28%22With%20a%20%22%20%2B%20sound%20%2B%20%22%20%22%20%2B%20sound%20%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%2B%20%22%20here%20and%20a%20%22%20%2B%20sound%20%2B%20%22%20%22%20%2B%20sound%20%2B%20%22%20there%22%29%3B%0A%20%20%20%20%20%20%20%20System.out.println%28%22Here%20a%20%22%20%2B%20sound%20%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%2B%20%22,%20there%20a%20%22%20%2B%20sound%20%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%2B%20%22,%20everywhere%20a%20%22%20%2B%20sound%20%2B%20%22%20%22%20%2B%20sound%29%3B%0A%20%20%20%20%20%20%7D%0A%0A%20%20%20%20%20%20public%20static%20void%20main%28String%5B%5D%20args%29%0A%20%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20intro%28%29%3B%0A%20%20%20%20%20%20%20%20verse%28%22cow%22,%20%22moo%22%29%3B%0A%20%20%20%20%20%20%20%20intro%28%29%3B%0A%20%20%20%20%20%20%20%20verse%28%22duck%22,%20%22quack%22%29%3B%0A%20%20%20%20%20%20%20%20intro%28%29%3B%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D&cumulative=false&curInstr=34&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=java&rawInputLstJSON=%5B%5D&textReferences=false"><button class="btn btn-primary">Java Code Visualizer</button></a> and watch how the argument are saved in the parameter variables with each call to the ``verse`` method.